neaqx/thecitymaster/README.md

 ---
 ## User Experience (UX)

-TheCitymaster is an engaging educational quiz game designed to test and enhance players' knowledge of world capitals.
+The City Master is an engaging educational quiz game designed to test and enhance players' knowledge of world capitals.
 In each round, participants are presented with a question about a capital city, which they must answer within a strict 15-second time frame.
 This time constraint adds an element of urgency and excitement to the gameplay.
 Correct and prompt responses are rewarded with points, while incorrect or delayed answers result in point deductions, creating a dynamic and competitive environment.

-The primary objective of TheCitymaster is to combine learning with entertainment, making it an effective tool for educational purposes.
+The primary objective of The City Master is to combine learning with entertainment, making it an effective tool for educational purposes.
 By encouraging quick thinking and reinforcing memory recall, the game helps players improve their geographical knowledge in an enjoyable and interactive manner.
 Additionally, TheCitymaster offers varying levels of difficulty, catering to a wide range of players from beginners to geography enthusiasts.

 ### User Stories